bddjr/tinyhmacmd5/README.md

 ## Example

 > [!NOTE]
-> This library does not validate input types.
 > Please ensure the input type matches the definitions in [`main.d.ts`](main.d.ts).
-> TypeScript will catch mismatches at compile time (unless you use `any`).
 > Invalid types may produce an incorrect MD5 hash.

 HMAC-MD5: